-40%

-of people notice a double standard against female candidates.
-At companies where

-90%

-of leadership is men, half of men at the company view women as being well-represented.
+40% of people notice a double standard against female candidates.
+At companies where of leadership is men, half of men at the company view women as being well-represented.
+Men are 30% more likely to achieve managerial roles.
+Only 38.6% of managerial roles are held by women.
+34% of people see male executives as better risk assessors.
+23% of c-suites is represented by women.

-Men are

-30%

-more likely to achieve managerial roles.

-Only

-38.6%

-of managerial roles are held by women.

-Just

-10%

-of leadership in the workplace is represented by women.
+Just 10% of leadership in the workplace is represented by women.